 Mercy Ships uses hospital ships to deliver free surgical care.
 Today the organisation is operating one converted passenger ship as a hospital ship, the Africa Mercy.
-With the addition of the tailor-made Global Mercy, the capacity to help will be more than doubled
+With the addition of the tailor-made Global Mercy, the capacity to help will be more than doubled.

 The 174-meter, 37 000-ton ship is a tailored RoPax-class ferry.
 What usually is the car deck has been turned into six operating rooms and hospital wards.
-There will space for 950 persons with everything needed for both patients and those who work on board including 600+ volunteers from around the globe.
+There is space for 950 persons with everything needed for both patients and those who work on board including 600+ volunteers from around the globe.
 Mercy Ships is also contributing to the sustainable construction of the local infrastructure for medical care by training local health professionals.
 Therefore, the Global Mercy is equipped with first-class training facilities.

 It feels very satisfying to be able to contribute with our expertise in this project, which will make such a big and important difference to so many people in the poorest parts of the world.Per Westling, Managing Director